Support for Seniors

 There are many forms of community outreach and services that have sprung up in response to these needs, everything from patient advocacy, rehabilitation day programs, adult day programs and friendly visiting programs to support in making financial, legal and medical decisions or providing rides, meals, repair services and other forms of caregiver support.

-Here at Stonebridge Haven in Pakenham, we saw the need for an adult day program, patient advocacy and bridge or transitional housing to address this gap and to complement the services provided through the Ontario government.
+Here at Stonebridge Haven in Pakenham, we saw the need for helping people be better prepared through patient advocacy and compassionate coaching.
+We want to help address this gap and complement the services provided through the Ontario government.

 For more information on some of the government services available in this area, please check out this reference: https://easternontario.cioc.ca/record/KGN5169